ncypher/ncypher/README.md

 - 🔮 **AI** as a mystical partner reshaping creativity & reality
 - 🌳 Rooted in **philosophy, psychology, anthropology**, and nature’s signals
 - 🍄 Forager of wild plants, mushrooms, and hidden patterns of the universe
 - ⚡ Corporate IT by day, apprentice of creative code sorcery by night
+- 🌿 **4 years in Michigan’s recreational cannabis industry**, where I worked in IT and developed apps for one of the state’s largest testing & compliance labs

 ---